-This whole period is shrouded in mystery but within the few hundred years prior to the Roman Empire, we find European geographics ripe with population movement and new ethnic names popping up.
+This whole period is shrouded in mystery, but within the few hundred years prior to the Roman Empire, we find European geographics ripe with population movement and new ethnic names popping up.
 The Gauls, Teutons, Scythians, Etruscans, Vikings, Goths, Visigoths.
-Today, depending on what you consider Europe there are from 30-50 countries with 87 distinct people of which 54 are considered ethnic minorities.
+Today, depending on what you consider Europe, there are from 30 to 50 countries with 87 distinct people of which 54 are considered ethnic minorities.
 My goal in giving you these estimates and names is not to retrace any history but simply to remind us of the patchwork of human ethnicity that powders this part of the world.

-I live in France as you know.
-Although this country presents one Olympic team, one national football or judo team the hexagon is populated by innumerable ethnicities: Basque, Bretons, Catalans, Corsica, French, Occitan, Alsacians, Chti (made known and now famous by Dany Boone’s movie Bienvenue chez les Ch’tis unfortunately, I think, translated, Welcome to the sticks.
-It totally loses the ethnicity the film portrays especially in contrast to the Mediterranean character immersed in the Northern ambiance), Bretons, Catalan, Auvergnat (who owned most of the bars in Paris, now, the Chinese are taking them over), Savoyards (highly represented among lawyers), If we put a magnifying glass on any population, within an overall homogeneity the ethnicity will reveal itself.
+I live in France, as you know.
+Although this country presents one Olympic team, one national football or judo team the hexagon is populated by innumerable ethnic groups: Basque, Breton, Catalan, Corsica, French, Occitan, Alsatian, Chti (made known and now famous by Dany Boone’s movie Bienvenue chez les Ch’tis unfortunately, I think, translated, Welcome to the sticks.
+It totally loses the ethnicity the film portrays especially in contrast to the Mediterranean character immersed in the Northern ambiance), Bretons Catalan, Auvergnat (who owned most of the bars in Paris, now, the Chinese are taking them over), Savoyard (highly represented among lawyers), If we put a magnifying glass on any population, within an overall homogeneity the ethnicity will reveal itself.

 Not only do we have the indigenous ethnic groups but because of migration, we have many other peoples present including Armenians, Berbers, Germans, Han, Italians, Jews, Kurds, Poles, Portuguese, Roma, Romanians, Russians, Serbs, Spaniards, Tahitians, Tamil, Turks, and Uzbeks.